rocjs/roc/README.md

 ```

-Extend default configuration with custom configuration and use it:
+Extend configuration with custom configuration and use it:
 ```js
 import { getFinalConfig } from 'roc-config';